Lloyd Harbor, New York

 Lloyd Harbor is a village in the Town of Huntington in Suffolk County, on the North Shore of Long Island, in New York, United States.
-As of the 2010 census, the village's population was 3,660.
+As of the 2020 census, Lloyd Harbor had a population of 3,571.

 History

+Early history (pre-colonization–1926)

 In 1654, the Matinecock Native Americans sold 3,000 acre of what is now called Lloyd Neck to English settlers from Oyster Bay.
 The Matinecock referred to the region as Caumsett ("place by sharp rock").
 In 1676, James Lloyd acquired the neck, which was then taken over by his son Henry.
 Henry Lloyd farmed the land and erected a house, which still survives in Caumsett State Park.
 After his death in 1763, his son Joseph built the Joseph Lloyd Manor House, which he was forced to abandon by the British during the Revolutionary War.
 The British built several fortifications in the neck, including Fort Franklin.
 Henry Lloyd IV was the last Lloyd to own the estate, in 1841.
 In the 1880s, it became a stop for steamboats coming from New York City, bringing tourists and wealthy New Yorkers.

-In 1886, Lloyd's Neck, which was then part of the town of Oyster Bay and had earlier been known as Queens Village, was set off and separated from Queens County and annexed to the town of Huntington in Suffolk County.
+In 1886, Lloyd's Neck – which was then part of the town of Oyster Bay in Queens County, and was previously known as Queens Village – was set off and separated from Queens County and annexed to the town of Huntington in Suffolk County.

 The 1900s ushered the era of the Long Island Gold Coast, and various wealthy families began to buy land and build seaside mansions and estates.
 These included William Matheson, Marshall Field III, Ronald Conklin, Harold Dimppel, Sr., Ferdinand Eberstadt and George McKesson.

+Push for incorporation (1926)

-In 1926, Lloyd Neck and West Neck became incorporated as a municipality which was named Lloyd Harbor.
+In 1926 – about the time plans were being discussed to incorporate Downtown Huntington as a village or city, Lloyd Neck and West Neck became incorporated as a single municipality, which was named Lloyd Harbor; its boundaries were coterminous with those of the Lloyds Neck and West Neck school districts (since absorbed by the modern-day Cold Spring Harbor Central School District).

+The village incorporated in order for its residents to govern their community more directly and successfully through home rule, in order to provide better municipal services, preserve the area's country-like setting, and better control land uses and development in the manner through which they deemed most appropriate.
+Furthermore, the desire to establish a municipal police department was especially noted as a reason for incorporating – in part due to an issue pertaining to bootleggers using the harbor as a haven for their rum-running operations.

+Following a referendum vote on the matter of incorporating, Lloyd Harbor officially incorporated as a village on August 16, 1926.